Do-Re-Mi

 Solfege, Solfeggio, or Sol-fa, is the system of naming and singing notes with Do-Re-Mi rather than the English letters.
 It is my preferred language of teaching.
 I whole-heartedly believe it helps to develop “perfect pitch” – the ability to recognize notes without looking at the music or piano keyboard, especially in young students.
 I have perfect pitch, and while some believe it is a talent you are born with, I believe it can be trained, and have indeed successfully trained many young children.

 All music sounds have names.
 The ability to connect those names to music pitches is the base of music literacy.
-This means that you can easily read music, “hear” any music in your mind by looking at a music score, and reproduce it by singing or playing.
-Or you can catch any melody by ear, and write it down using music notation.
-To acquire this skill, the learning method used is Solfeggio (solfege) – a very important part of any serious music education.
-Solfeggio is based on the singing of a melody by using names of music notes.
-Of course, Solfeggio does not use English letters (C, D, E, F, G, A and B) for music note names, but names Do-Re-Mi-Fa-Sol-La-Ti (Si), specially designed for singing, and accepted worldwide for music notation.
+This means that you can easily read music, “hear” any music in your mind by looking at a music score, and reproduce it by singing or playing, or you can catch any melody by ear, and write it down using music notation.
+I believe that the easiest way to acquire this skill is to use a learning method called Solfege – a very important part of any serious music education.
+Solfege, or Solfeggio, is based on the singing of a melody by using specific vowels, NOT English letters (C, D, E, F, G, A and B), but names Do-Re-Mi-Fa-Sol-La-Ti (Si), specially designed for singing, and accepted worldwide for music notation.
 The singing of note names helps any beginner to form the crucial skill of connecting a pitch of a note with its name, and tying his or her ear together with the voice and brain.
-The neglect to Solfeggio by most of piano teachers may be attributed to the ignorance of the fact that our music perception involves our vocal apparatus as well as the auditory one – whenever we hear or play a melody, we also sing along with it inside of our mind.
+The neglect to Solfege by most teachers may be attributed to the ignorance of the fact that our music perception involves our vocal apparatus as well as the auditory one – whenever we hear or play a melody, we also sing along with it inside of our mind.

 When I attended the Dalcroze Institute at Juilliard School of Music in the summer of 2008, I was further convinced that Solfege is the most natural and musical way to learn and teach music.
 It is the heart of not only Dalcroze, but also the well-known Kodaly and Orff methodology.
 The problem with letters is that they come with their “speech” sounds, not actual note pitches.
 When one refers to a note as “C”, it is pronounced just as letter C, but when a student who is trained in Solfege sees the same note, he or she will naturally think of, if not sing, the exact musical pitch of that note.